joegoldbeck/mongoose-encryption/README.md

 userSchema.plugin(encrypt, { encryptionKey: encKey, signingKey: sigKey, excludeFromEncryption: ['age'] });
 ```

+Note: only Schema's root fields can be excluded this way.

 ### Encrypt Only Certain Fields

 You can also specify exactly which fields to encrypt with the `encryptedFields` option.
 This overrides the defaults and all other options.